minetest/contentdb/app/flatpages/policy_and_guidance.md

 Also see the [help page on tags](/help/package_tags/).

-## 2. State of Completion
+## 2. Accepted Content and State of Completion

+The submission of malware is strictly prohibited.
+This includes software which does not do as it advertises, for example if it posts telemetry without stating clearly that it does in the package meta.

 ContentDB should only currently contain playable content, ie: stuff that would be in Mod Releases and Game Releases.
 Please don't upload any Work In Progress (WIP) things.

-This will probably change in future.
+This will probably change in future if/when an "early access" feature is added.

+Adding non-player facing mods, such as libraries and server tools, is perfectly fine.
+ContentDB isn't just for player-facing things, and adding libraries allows them to be installed when a mod depends on it.

 ## 3. Technical Names